JerichoSecurity/accelerate-metrics/README.md

 ## Acknowledgements

+- Thank you to [Steve Brudz](https://github.com/sbrudz) for https://github.com/sbrudz/accelerate-metrics.
 - Thank you to [Red Gate Software](https://www.red-gate.com/) for open sourcing their metrics code.
 The code in this project is greatly inspired by their approach.
 - Thank you to [Def Method](https://defmethod.io) for supporting my work on this project.
 - Thank you to [Rhino](https://www.sayrhino.com/) for supporting this project.